 Fran Sorin, at Gardening Gone Wild, provides a perfect example of a classic perennial border, with a billowing, dark evergreen hedge as the backdrop and a progression of plant heights from low in front to tall in the rear.
 The mounded plants keep your focus rolling toward the house.
 These are most effective when accented by clusters of spiky plants in increasing heights.
 If you love blue-toned flowers, the use of white and yellow will make blues and purples stand out, rather than recede into the distance.Continue to 7 of 15 below.

 Japanese Influenced Garden

-The Japanese influence in this garden designed by Ramon Smit showcased by Paramount Plants goes well beyond the weeping Japanese maple reflecting over the water.
+The Japanese influence in this garden designed by Ramon Smit and showcased by Paramount Plants goes well beyond the weeping Japanese maple reflecting over the water.
 What provides a sense of Asian style is how meticulously maintained all the shrubs are.
 The plants should be perfectly shaped, but look natural.
 Even the ground coverings need attention to detail.
-In lieu of grass, use moss and gravel.
+Instead of grass, use moss and gravel.
 If you want to include a few flowering plants, make sure they echo the color of the hardscaping.Continue to 8 of 15 below.

 08 of 15

 Purple is a dramatic color, but at a distance, it tends to fade away.
 In this intimate space, purple is warm and embracing.
 This Hampton Court Flower Show garden featured by Susan Rushton uses the subtle differences between the shades of purple and the round and spiky flowers to keep it from looking flat.
 You can add some contrast, like the white delphiniums, to brighten things up.
 An asymmetrical path will lead visitors straight to the focal point.Continue to 9 of 15 below.